shivannis/xandr-docs-public/xandr-docs/curate/customize-your-buyer-profile.md

 ---
 title: Microsoft Curate - Customize your Buyer Profile
-description: This article provides instructions to customize the buyer profile. ms.date: 11/10/2023
+description: This article provides instructions to customize your buyer profile. ms.date: 11/10/2023
 ---